UK Coffee - This Is Your Kodak Momentby Michael Cleland

 As soon as you have a competitor your customer has an alternative, and as soon as your customer has an alternative they have the power.
 For every Kodak worrying about making better film, there’s an Apple discovering that the customer really wants a digital interface that captures and shares their memories instantly.
 If you’re busy looking inwardly at your own needs it’s more than likely someone is already looking outwardly at your customers to understand and ultimately serve them better.

 It boils down to this:Eventually industries become competitive and those who ‘sell products’ fail while those who ‘fulfil needs’ prosper.
 Fulfil the customers’ needs or someone else will.

-Getting outside of our own heads and understanding the consumer’s perspective is the fundamental challenge for a growing industry and the only way to gain market share from the established chains.
+Getting outside of our own heads and understanding the consumer’s perspective is the fundamental challenge for a growing industry and the only way to gain market share away from the status quo.
 It’s also the best defence in the face of competitors who care less about your coffee and more about your customers.

-Whether you’re a cafe owner, roaster or barista working in the UK coffee industry, your world is now competitive and you can’t change it but you can change.
+Whether you’re a cafe owner, roaster or barista working in the UK coffee industry, your environment is now competitive and you can’t change it but you can change.

 Ernest Hemingway wrote ‘The world breaks everyone and afterward many are strong at the broken places.
 But those that will not break it kills.’

 You will lose business to competitors, you will gain it from them and you will encounter them in all shapes and sizes.
-But if you don’t break and change, the competition will kill you.
+But if you don’t break and change in line with the customer, the competition will kill you.